 Dr. Castillo studies organizational leadership through the lens of complex adaptive systems.
 Her research investigates capitalization of nonprofit organizations, particularly how intangible assets like social, cultural, and political capital contribute to the production of social and financial returns (the double bottom line).
 Her scholarship is inspired by two decades of management experience in the nonprofit sector, including the San Diego Natural History Museum and Balboa Park Cultural Partnership.
 Read more [...]

-Michael Pirson holds the Felix E. Larkin Chaired Professorship in Humanistic Management at Fordham University, and is a full Professor with a focus on Global Sustainability and Social Entrepreneurship.
+Michael Pirson holds the James A.F.
+Stoner Chair for Global Sustainability at Fordham University, is Chair, Leading People and Organizations Area, and Director, Center for Humanistic Management.
+He is a full Professor with a focus on Global Sustainability and Social Entrepreneurship.
 He is a research associate at Harvard University’s Human Flourishing Program (HFP).
 He co-founded the Humanistic Management Network and is founder and president of the International Humanistic Management Association.
-He is the Editor in Chief of the Humanistic Management Journal.
-Pirson is a full Read more [...]
+Read more [...]

 Pauline McCharles is a lifelong social entrepreneur with an MA in Organizational Development.
 She recognizes the beauty of owning up to who you are even at the workplace.
 Pauline’s workshops are coming from a humanistic approach, as a consultant she listens, listens to what is not being said and goes on a journey of discovery.
 Her job is to mirror this back at each member of the team.
 By recognizing one's own inner motor one can thrive at work and return home with dignity.